-- Prepare a signs policy for the Mansfield Ashopping centre Centre and its key gateways/alpine approaches. - Prepare a heritage gaps study to identify, assess and protect place of cultural heritage significance across the municipality and local heritage policy at Clause 15.03-2L. [replace previous item]Undertake a heritage gap study to address gaps in the knowledge of heritage assets of Aboriginal or post European settlement significance, particularly in rural areas and smaller settlements. - Progress a planning scheme amendment to correct zoning errors and other minor planning scheme anomalies.
+- Prepare a signs policy for the Mansfield Shopping Centre and its key gateways/alpine approaches. - Prepare a heritage gaps study to identify, assess and protect place of cultural heritage significance across the municipality and local heritage policy at Clause 15.03-2L. [replace previous item]Progress a planning scheme amendment to correct zoning errors and other minor planning scheme anomalies.